ODonnchadha/net-core-api-development/Notes.md

 ## Ultimate ASP.NET Core 5 Web API Development Guide
+- Udemy: Learn how to create a maintainable Web API using ASP.NET Core 5, Entity Framework and Enterprise Level Design Patterns.

 - INTRODUCTION:
   - Software interface that acts as an intermediary allowing two application to talk to each other.
   - REST and associated best practices.
 Use .NET Core 5.
 Use Enterprise Patterns.